 In an effort to encourage more open access to scholarly works, the library has a small fund available to cover the costs of open access fees.
 See information below.

 SPARC has prepared an Author Addendum (pdf), a document which authors of articles can use to try to retain rights at the time of submission to publishers.
-An online version can generate a complete form with information on the specific publication.

 For more information, see the SPARC web site for Resources for Authors and the following resources: